skyekiwi/skyepass-ux/README.md

 This repo was created with https://github.com/electron-react-boilerplate/electron-react-boilerplate

+## A Note for Web3 Foundation OpenGrantProgram Reviewers
+For Milestone 0 Evaluation: the code base delivers all functionalities of Milestone0 as of commit 0150bad331881abbc4e58a25f469967078ebca9e

+We are continiously working on the code, while being reviewed.
+The code base is under heavy development. hopefully we won't accidentally introduce breaking changes, but if we do, please go to commit 0150bad331881abbc4e58a25f469967078ebca9e.

+Thanks!

 ## Install

 - **If you have installation or compilation issues with this project, please see [our debugging guide](https://github.com/electron-react-boilerplate/electron-react-boilerplate/issues/400)**